EQAR/deqar-docs/docs/report_data.md

 ## Platform(s)

-In addition to the education provider(s) a report can also be associated with one or more organisations acting as platform(s).
-While the education provider is responsible for the education content, a platform provides the technical or organisational framework to deliver the education - e.g. an e-learning platform or hosting a Learning Management System (LMS).
+In addition to the education provider(s) a report can be associated with one or more organisations acting as platform(s).
+While the education provider is also responsible for the education content, a platform only provides the technical or organisational framework to deliver the education - e.g. an e-learning platform or hosting a Learning Management System (LMS).

-Platform(s) should **only** be indicated **if they differ from the education provider(s)**.
+Platform(s) may **only** be indicated **if they differ from the education provider(s)**.
 In other words: education provider(s) using their own technical and organisational framework should not be indicated as platform in addition.

 Platforms are recorded in DEQAR in the same way and data table as education provider(s) and need to already exist in DEQAR before being assigned to a report.
 That is, [the previous section on adding missing providers to DEQAR](institution_data.md) applies accordingly.